Ditaloni with Purple Cauliflower.

 Italians call it purple broccoli.
-In English it's a purple cauliflower so, never having eaten it before, I had to do a little reading to find out what kind if veg it really is, I learnt some interesting things, if you're into veg facts that is!
+In English, it's a purple cauliflower!
+So, never having eaten it before, I had to do a little reading to find out what kind of veg it really is.
+I learnt some interesting things, if you're into veg facts that is!

 1.Purple cauliflower comes from only Italy or South Africa.